puppetlabs/cfacter-build/README.md

 Notice that there are two targets: `compiler` and `depends`.
-The compiler target is used to add a new dependency to the compiler while depends is used to add dependency to the cfacter itself.
-So if you want to add a project as cfacter dependency, use `depends: <myproject>` in your make file.
+The compiler target is used to add a new dependency to the compiler while depends is used to add dependency to the facter itself.
+So if you want to add a project as facter dependency, use `depends: <myproject>` in your make file.

 Be sure to read the `etc/Makefile.generic`.
 It contains the default